Russian chanson: Performers

 Criminal songs were prominently performed by artists like Arcady Severny, Vladimir Vysotsky, Alexander Gorodnitsky, and Alexander Rosenbaum.
 Notice that with the exception of Severny, these performers are usually better known for their Bard songs.
 Arkady was one of the rare performers who focuses exclusively on collecting and performing old criminal songs.

-Modern chanson performers include the band Lesopoval, Spartak Arutyunyan and Belomorkanal Band, Boka (Russian-Armenian Chanson), Ivan Kuchin, Butyrka, Aleksandr Novikov, Willi Tokarev, Mikhail Shufutinsky, Lubov' Uspenskaya, and Mikhail Krug (murdered in 2002 at his villa in Tver).
+Modern chanson performers include the band Lesopoval, Lyube, Spartak Arutyunyan and Belomorkanal Band, Boka (Russian-Armenian Chanson), Ivan Kuchin, Butyrka, Aleksandr Novikov, Willi Tokarev, Mikhail Shufutinsky, Lubov' Uspenskaya, Yuri Istomin and Mikhail Krug.
 Some of the early performers are Leonid Utesov, Alexander Vertinsky, Pyotr Leshchenko, Izabella Yurieva, etc.

-A more recent artist who plays chanson with Rock music is Grigory Leps.
+A more recent artist who plays chanson with Rock music are Grigory Leps, Vika Tsyganova.
 Elena Vaenga, another recently popularized singer, actress and songwriter, sings in the styles of Russian shanson, folk music and folk rock.

 Mikhail Tanich was one of the most popular poets in this genre.

 British singer Marc Almond is the only western artist to receive acclaim in western Europe as well as Russia for singing English versions of Russian Romances and Russian Chanson on his albums Heart on Snow and Orpheus in Exile.